UP | HOME

 • MotionPlanning, which is a gui interface to move the robot

-2. In ROS 2 Humble, there will be an interactive marker displayed near the robot's end-effector that you can drag to set the target location for the motion plan
+2. There will be an interactive marker displayed near the robot's end-effector that you can drag to set the target location for the motion plan.

 Motion Plan